mike-lischke/vscode-antlr4/README.md

 * Updated the symbol handling for the latest change in the antlr4-graps module.
 We now also show different icons depending on the type of the symbol.
 * Updated prebuilt antlr4-graps binaries for all platforms.
-* Quick navigation has been extended to imports/tokenvocabs and lexer modes.
+* Quick navigation has been extended to imports/token vocabularies and lexer modes.
 * The symbols list now contains some markup to show where a section with a specific lexer mode starts.
 * Fixed also a little mis-highlighting in the language syntax file.
 * Added a license file.

 ### 0.3.4

-Marked the extension as preview and added prebuild binaries.
+Marked the extension as preview and added prebuilt binaries.

 ### 0.2.0